hyperledger-archives/composer/contrib-notes/prerequisites-ubuntu.md

 The essential tools you will need are *npm*, *docker*, *docker-compose* and a code editor for example *Atom* or *VSCode*.
 Samples are held in GitHub so *git* will be needed as well.

 The recommended *minimum* versions are:
-*Docker*: v1.12.3
+- *Docker*: v17.03
-*Docker-compose*: v1.10.0
+- *Docker-compose*: v1.13.0
-*npm*: v4.6.0
+- *npm*: v5.5.1
-*node.js*: v6.9.5
+- *node.js*: v8.9.1

 ## Installation for Ubuntu

 ### 1. Installing Runtime Components
-Supported versions of Ubuntu are: Trusty, Utopic, Xenial and Yakkety.
+Supported versions of Ubuntu are: Trusty, Xenial and Yakkety.
 There is an automated installation script that will install *node* *docker* *docker-compose*.
-For Trusty and Utopic, additional kernel packages that allow the use of the AUFS storage driver required by Docker, will also be installed.
+For Trusty, additional kernel packages that allow the use of the AUFS storage driver required by Docker, will also be installed.

 If some of the tools are already installed or to do the installation step-by-step follow the [manual instructions](./manual_prerequisites.md).